olaven/exam-PG5100/README.md

 * username: admin@mail.com
 * password: admin

 Several other users and items are added in test-mode.
-The full list is available in `DefaultDataInitializer.java`
+Full details are available in `DefaultDataInitializer.java`

 ## Tests from R4